iamnzrv/simple-shop/README.md

 # simple-shop
-This is simple implementation of android clothing shop
+This is simple implementation of a android clothing shop interface from devslopes